Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_graphrag_and_relationalai/getting_started_with_graphrag_and_relationalai.md

 Users can build a knowledge graph using Python and materialize it on top of their Snowflake data, which are shared with the RelationalAI app through Snowflake Data Streams.
 Insights can be written back to Snowflake tables and shared across the organization.

 ### What you will learn
-- How to install the RelationalAI Native App in your Snowflake account
 - How to use Snowflake LLMs to extract entities and relations from the corpus
 - How to represent the entities and relations with a RelationalAI graph
 - How to run graph algorithms on the graph